Axisymmetric models for neutron star merger remnants with realistic thermal and rotational profiles: Results

 Having a configuration that is differentially rotating, non-isentropic, and baroclinic (namely non effectively barotropic) at the same time means that the simple criteria \eqref{eq:sch1} and \eqref{eq:solberg} are no more valid.
 This is due to the fact that not only the gravitational force is no more balanced by the buoyant force alone, but also to the fact that the three forces are not necessary parallel.
 However, due to the qualitative nature of our discussion, we will still make use of criteria~\eqref{eq:sch3} and \eqref{eq:solberg} to allow for this simple remark on the remnant stability: that an increase of $\rho_0$ favors a buoyancy-driven convective instability, because configurations with $\rho_0>\rho_c$ (right of the dotted line in Fig.~\ref{fig:rho0-mg}) are convectively unstable (at least in a part of the star), while configurations $\rho_0<\rho_c$ (left of the dotted line in Fig.~\ref{fig:rho0-mg}) are convectively stable if the density decreases monotonically with the radius everywhere (and the entropy increases with the radius).
 Note that convective instability has been found 30-50~ms after merge in numerical simulations \citep{DePietri18, DePietri20}, and some of our models do have negative entropy gradients at intermediate radii.
 We remark moreover that this already approximate consideration is valid only for the simplified EOSs we are considering.
 In a more realistic EOS, the value of $\Gamma_\rth$ may be density-dependent and the simple non-rotating convective instability criterion we derived, see Eqs.~\eqref{eq:sch2}--\eqref{eq:sch3}, should be revised.

 \textbf{Axisymmetric secular stability:} Another type of instability is the ``secular instability''.
 It sets in when a configuration evolves to a similar one with lower energy (i.e.~a stabler one) on a timescale longer than the hydrodynamical one.
 Here we are concerned with axisymmetric instabilities, which can be determined simply by studying the stationary (axisymmetric) configurations.
 In practice, a configuration defined by a set of parameters is stable if all configurations close in the parameter space with the same baryon mass $M_0$, angular momentum $J$, and total entropy $S$, have a greater gravitational mass $M$.
-For rigidly rotating, isentropic NSs, secular stability can be checked with the turning point criterion \citep{Sorkin81, Sorkin82, Friedman88, Goussard97}, that is, a star becomes secularly unstable when
+For rigidly rotating, isentropic NSs, secular stability can be checked with the turning point criterion \citep{Sorkin81, Sorkin82, Friedman88, Goussard97}, that is, a star becomes secularly unstable when\footnote{ We remark that Eq.~\eqref{eq:turning} is not the only condition required by the turning point criterion; an additional condition on the second order variation of the quantities should be considered (see Refs.~\citealp{Sorkin81} and \citealp{Friedman88} for additional details).
+For simplicity, and because we do not advocate the use of the turning point criterion for our model, we won't consider this additional condition.}

 where $\rho_0$ is the central density.
 In the case of a cold and non-rotating NS, secular instability implies and is implied by instability against dynamical perturbations \citep{Misner64}, while in general, for a rigidly rotating and isentropic star, secular instability is a sufficient but not necessary condition for instability against dynamical perturbations \citep[e.g.,][]{Takami11}.